 Ads targeting the author of the promoted book have 60% higher average CTRs than the overall average CTR across our platform.
 Targeting an author’s existing fan base on BookBub is a great strategy for promoting new releases, especially in ongoing series, as well as promoting related books after an author runs a Featured Deal on another title.

 5. Don’t focus on just one retailer or region if your books are wide

-One of the most unique features of the BookBub Ads platform is the ability to directly target readers who purchase ebooks from every major ebook retailer (Amazon, Apple, Barnes & Noble, Google Play, and Kobo) across multiple regions (US, UK, Canada, Australia, and India).
+One of the most unique features of the BookBub Ads platform is the ability to directly target readers who purchase ebooks from every major ebook retailer (Amazon, Apple, Barnes & Noble, Google Play, and Kobo) across multiple regions (US, UK, Canada, and Australia).

 Our audience reflects the larger ebook market, so Amazon US readers make up a large portion of our audience.
 However, they are also targeted by a greater number of ad campaigns than the other segments, so advertisers often find they can win impressions at lower costs when targeting international audiences or readers on other retailers.

 When you add a book to a campaign, we automatically pull in any US retailer links we have in our system for that book, but our data is not always perfect — don’t forget to add links to any retailers or regions we may have missed, including links to your own online store.
 You can find links to your book on all of our eligible platforms here.

 6. Don’t target authors who use different book distribution strategies

 Whether you’re promoting ebooks or audiobooks, make sure the author targets you choose for your ads use similar distribution strategies for their own books to ensure you’re reaching the right audience of readers.